 Principal forgiveness loans are available to water systems having adequate capacity to take over the failing system.
-In most cases, this process includes installing supply lines and replacing the distribution system of the failing system.
-Currently, the PWS Section is working to consolidate 18 non-viable public water systems.
-These systems serve about 2,550 residents.
+In most cases, this process includes installing supply lines and replacing the distribution system in failing system.
+Currently, the PWS Section is working to consolidate eight non-viable public water systems.
+These systems serve about 98,000 residents.
 Completion of these consolidation projects will give these residents access to water systems with greater capacity.
-In addition to these efforts, the PWS Section has consolidated 13 non-viable systems since the program's inception in 2004.
+In addition to these efforts, the PWS Section has consolidated 23 non-viable systems since the program's inception in 2004.